Jay-Idrees/Upenn-Cybersecurity-Linux-User-Control/Readme.md

 ## Adding a user to the sudo group

+- You can check who/which user has sudo access by typing `sudo su -l`

-- `sudo usermod -aG sudo sally` aG asign group.
+- `sudo usermod -aG ebsudo sally` aG asign group.
 Note that the sudo privilidges are also configured in the sudoers file.
 Note that -G alone will also work

 **Adding a user to any group**
 - `sudo usermod -G engineers sally` Here sally is being added to the usergroup